You are here

 Jo Milgrom is a learned 87-year-old artist who scavenges Jerusalem dumpsters, then combines the junk she finds with worn out ritual objects rescued from synagogues and funeral homes.
 Armed with a glue gun, she challenges the religious establishment by juxtaposing sacred and mundane, creating Jewish commentary with antique typewriters, computer parts, and broken glass.

-Spertus Institute Curator of Collections Ionit Behar will introduce the films and lead a post-show discussion.
+Spertus Institute Curator of Collections Ionit Behar introduced the films and led a post-show discussion.
 Behar is a PhD Candidate in Art History at the University of Illinois, who regularly writes for print and online publications including ArtSlant and the Chicago Reader.

 Jo Milgrom calls her work “visual midrash,” referencing the Jewish literary tradition of supplementing the biblical narrative with commentary, often in the form of colorful homilies.
 Traditional midrash was written from the third to twelfth centuries, but Milgrom believes there’s a need and a place for creative midrash today.